DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-05-20-user-research-round-4-findings.md

 We think that it should be rare that a school or ITT provider contacts support and asks them to do something on their behalf (as opposed to resolving an issue).

-We think this because user research with schools and ITT providers have suggested that they should be able to use these features without the need for support.
+We think this because user research with schools and ITT providers has suggested that they should be able to use these features without the need for support.

 We will test this by monitoring the number of support requests that relate to tasks that users have the ability to do them self.